Looking Around

 In 2004 there were proposals to create new top-level domains which included .mobi and .xxx.
 Tim Berners-Lee considers these harmful.

-A number of site’s are pointing to Tim Berners-Lee’s discussion on new top level domains.
-I found it a fascinating insight to some of the concepts which were put in place in the early day’s of the internet.
+A number of sites are pointing to Tim Berners-Lee’s discussion on new top-level domains.
+I found it a fascinating insight into some of the concepts which were put in place in the early days of the internet.
 What I also see as interesting is that the tree-like structure of the domain system evolved from good technical reasons and was – back then – less about maintaining the concept of a trademark or brand.
-It’s a shame that it’s moved away from that really.
+It’s a shame that it’s moved away from that, really.

 Junk Mail Is Now 70% Of All Mail